imagej/imagej.github.io/_pages/cookbook/t-functions.md

 ### SurfaceJ settings

 You can surface plot either a single frame or a movie.
 Surface rendering is a slow process so it is best to pick a frame from the movie that shows the features you're trying to demonstrate.
-Duplicate this ({% include key content='Ctrl' %}+{% include key content='D' %}) and use it as a test image to get the best settings for surface plotting your movie.
+Duplicate this ({% include key keys='Ctrl|D' %}) and use it as a test image to get the best settings for surface plotting your movie.

 Select the image to be rendered with the "*Source image(s)*" drop down box.